-The B.S. in Applied Leadership is a degree-completion program designed primarily for working adults and non-traditional students that will provide them the qualifications needed to advance in their careers or to change professions.
-The program prepares students to excel in leadership, innovation, and virtual team work in a global society.
+The B.S. in Applied Organizational (AOS) Studies is a degree completion program designed primarily for working adults and non-traditional students that will provide them the qualifications needed to advance in their careers or to change professions.
+It prepares students to excel in leadership, innovation, and virtual team work in a global society.
 The core areas of skill development center on communications in organizations, leadership, critical thinking and decision-making.
 The program can be taken completely online and draws on a wide variety of interdisciplinary faculty such as international business, communication studies, marketing, non-profit leadership, psychology, public administration and sociology.
 Students may enter the program as a freshman or as a transfer student and will be required to complete the Minnesota Transfer Curriculum (general education) and Minnesota State Mankato’s undergraduate graduation requirements.

 |Applied Leadership BS||BS - Bachelor of Science||